 Hello!
 I’m Aritra Roy from Kolkata, India.
 I completed my schooling at Calcutta Boys' School, Kolkata.
 From my high school days, I have had a passion for solving math problems, particularly in geometry and calculus.
 To me, every math problem feels like a puzzle, a maze waiting to be solved using a variety of numerical techniques.
 I strive to discover the most compact and elegant solution, as I believe that simplicity often holds the key to brilliance.

-Currently, I am pursuing a bachelor’s degree in Mechanical Engineering at IIT (ISM) Dhanbad, India.
-I am enrolled in a unique five-year dual-major program, where my primary focus is Mining Machinery Engineering—a specialized branch of mechanical engineering—alongside my second major in Mechanical Engineering.
-This program has provided me the incredible opportunity to go beyond traditional mechanical engineering and delve into the fascinating world of heavy machinery used in mining industries.
-I have explored their design, functionality, and maintenance, gaining a broader perspective of engineering applications in industrial settings.
+Currently, I am in masters program in IIT Bombay.
+My master's advisor is Prof Avishek Ranjan [Link], and we are working on magnetoydrodynamics applications in liquid metal batteries.
+I have completed my bachelor’s degree in Mechanical Engineering at IIT (ISM) Dhanbad, India.
+I am enrolled in a unique five-year dual-major program, in the department of Mechanical Engineering.
 My academic journey has been enriched by several research experiences.
-My undergraduate thesis was guided by Prof. Sandipan Kumar Das [Link], and I also undertook a short-term research internship under Prof kabilan B. [Link] and Prof. Ajay Bhandari [Link] at the Biofluid Mechanics Lab at IIT (ISM) Dhanbad.
+My undergraduate thesis advisor was Prof. Sandipan Kumar Das [Link], and I also undertook a short-term research internship under Prof Antarip Poddar [Link] working on enhancing electrokinetic efficiency in electroosmotic flows inside microfluidic channels at IIT (ISM) Dhanbad.
 Additionally, I was fortunate to be selected as an S. N. Bhatt Fellow at ICTS-TIFR, where I spent two months as an undergraduate researcher under the guidance of Prof. Rama Govindarajan [Link].
 During this fellowship, I worked on performing DNS (Direct Numerical Simulation) of microplastics in oceanic flows, a project that combined my interests in fluid mechanics and computational modeling.
+Currently, I am working with Dr. Rahil Valani (Rudolf Peierls Centre for Theoretical Physics, Oxford) on active particle chaos dynamics in a electrokinetic system [Link].

 Email / Google Scholar / LinkedIn / Medium / GitHub